vishalk2/Simulating-Ankle-Joint-Misalignment-effects-in-AFO/README.md

 <br>

 ### ABOUT
-This Research Work involves:
+This Repo constitutes of Work involving:
-- Study of "Misalignment effects" between Lower limb structure and an Ankle Foot Orthosis (AFO).
+- Study of "Misalignment effects" between Lower limb structure and an Ankle Foot Orthosis (AFO) in AFO Users & Patients.
-- 2D Link-segment Mathematical model used to simulate relative motion taking place between lower limb and the AFO for a functional range of ankle motion.
-- Calculations of Anterior-Posterior(A-P) & Proximal-Distal(P-D) relative motions between lower limb and the AFO for a set of 4 test cases.
-- Estimation of Calf Band Travel.
-- Prediction of Pressure Points on leg.
+- Development of a Mathematical Model to simulate these "Misalignment Effects", and predictions of their resulting harmful effects.

 <br>
 <hr>